romm27/unity-visual-novel-framework/README.md

 1. Select the project in Unity Hub.
 2. Ensure **Unity 2021.3.39f** is selected as the version.
 3. Click **Open** to launch the project in Unity.
+4. Once it is up and running, remember to set the game preview aspect ratio to 16:9.

 ---